Dooby Dooby Moo

 Dooby Dooby Moo is a children's book written by Doreen Cronin and illustrated by Betsy Lewin.
 Released in 2006 by Atheneum Books, it continues the story of Farmer Brown's animals from Click, Clack, Moo: Cows That Type, who enter a talent show in an attempt to win a trampoline.
-The book has been adapted to a play and a 2007 13-minute animated short film narrated by Randy Travis and produced by Weston Woods Studio.
+The book has been adapted to a play and a 2007 13-minute animated short film narrated by Randy Travis and produced by Weston Woods Studios.

 Reception

 Kirkus Reviews described the book as "great fun". humanities360.com said there's a "wild unpredictability [in the] drawings". lookingglassreview.com said the book is "sure to become a firm favorite".